Custom forecast models

 The definition of the predictive model can also be done using multiple Flux models.
 This supports the modular construction of predictive architectures, where specialized components are trained to forecast different aspects of the problem, without the difficulty of defining custom architectures.

-This can be achieved providing an array of model objects and an array of dictionaries as input-output mapping to the set_forecast_model function.
-Using the context from previous example, let’s assume there is an additional variable that has to be predicted to each location but not variable on time (that is, on dataset samples).
-This can be achieved defining an additional model that maps a constant input value to the correct output indexes.
+This can be achieved providing an array of model objects and an array of dictionaries as input-output mapping to the PredictiveModel construction.
+Using the context from previous example, let’s assume we also want to predict price for each location using a single model that receives average lagged price.
+This can be achieved defining an additional model and mapping.

 X = [